-We are proud to present out first annual ESG Report.
-This report provides transparency of our journey to our stakeholders, detailing the development of our ESG Strategy.
+We are proud to present this ESG Report in our second year of reporting.
+This ESG report provides transparency of our journey to our stakeholders, detailing the development of our ESG Strategy.

 Our ESG Report has been prepared in accordance with the Global Reporting Initiative (GRI), that enables organisations to report on their environment, social, economic and governance performance.
 This report outlines the processes which have been introduced throughout the year in order to collect data to measure our ESG performance.